dbraun31/risky-visual-search/ideation/structured/md/wave-1-experiments.md

 * Ensure relatively equal effort sampling (ie, no choice trials; Mason et al)
     * Also no risk trials
     * Gotta decide on relative proportions
+* What about control efficacy?
+* How to present outcomes (in what units) to participants in DST

 ### Procedure